MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -Scope

-Specifies the scope to which to install the package.
+Specifies the scope for which to install the package.
+The acceptable values for this parameter are
-The acceptable values for this parameter are:
+as follows:

 - CurrentUser
 - AllUsers